Strength For Today

 -

-"God builds his kingdom primarily through ordinary people who are willing to use daily encounters to tell others about the salvation that is available in Jesus Christ."—Anthony CampoloⒸ 1996-2023 Heartlight, Inc. This material may not be reproduced in part or whole for commercial use without written consent.
+"The devil loves to fish in troubled waters."—John TrappⒸ 1996-2024 Heartlight, Inc. This material may not be reproduced in part or whole for commercial use without written consent.

 Daily Devotionals